ngiger/GnuBee_Docs/index.markdown

 Versions {#versions}
 ---------

--   The GnuBee Personal Cloud One (GB-PC1) started shipping in September 2017
+-   The GnuBee Personal Cloud One (GB-PC1) started shipping in September 2017.
--   The GnuBee Personal Cloud Two (GB-PC2) will begin funding on Crowd Supply soon!
+-   The GnuBee Personal Cloud Two (GB-PC2) started shipping in January 2018.